Rapidisimo/ftl/src/recipes/pulled-chicken-tacos.md

 These are one of my favorite types of tacos to make because they have so much flavor!
 A taco just with onion, cilantro and lime already tastes amazing.
 Now add some avocado crema (sour cream) and things get crazy good.

+A link to the YouTube video: [Pulled Chicken Tacos with Avocado Crema](https://youtu.be/xidENLfhBIM)

 ## Equipment

 - Pan